kevingstewart/f5_sslo_telemetry/observability-tools/loki-graphite-grafana/README.md

     ./install-f5-logpub.sh 'admin:admin' 10.1.1.4 10.1.10.30:1514
     ```

     The script creates all of the required objects to push SSLO summary logs to an external Syslog.
 This includes the Syslog pool, log filter/destination/publisher, and a new SSLO-type per-session profile that attaches this log publisher.
 The SSLO workflow has no consistent way to attach a new log publisher to the SSLO profile.
 The script therefore creates a new SSLO-type per-session profile that can be used in topology workflows.
+This new profile is functionally identical to the non-editable per-session profile created in the workflow, except that it defines the new log publisher.

     - In an L2 or L3 outbound SSLO topology workflow, on the Interception Rules page, under "Access Profile", select the new SSLO logging profile.
     - In an L3 explicit proxy SSLO topology workflow, complete and deploy the topology, then edit the corresponding "-in-t" object on the Interception Rules page.
 Under "Access Profile", select the new SSLO logging profile.